Member Login | Sign Up

 The four Grand Slam tournaments, including the Australian Open, French Open, Wimbledon, and the US Open, hold a special place in the record books regarding the longest matches, particularly on the men’s side.

-That’s because, outside the Davis Cup, it’s one of the few places where men compete to a best of five sets, naturally resulting in some of the longest matches on record.
-Here we’ll look at the longest men’s and women’s matches at the four majors.
+That’s because, outside the Davis Cup, it’s one of the few places where men compete to a best of five sets, naturally resulting in some of the lengthiest battles on record.
+Here I’ll review the longest men’s and women’s matches at the four majors.

 Australian Open